andromedaprotocol/andromeda-core/README.md

 Switch State: The function used to set the price, recipient, status, and max amount per wallet.

-Randomness: Ideally terrand can provide a random number in the range of the number of available NFTs for sale, we'll then us that number as the index of the vector which holds all the NFTs.
+Randomness: Ideally terrand can provide a random number in the range of the number of available NFTs for sale, we'll then use that number as the index of the vector which holds all the NFTs.

 ## Currently Tackling
 Mint function (which may or may not be desired in the first place)